massdriver-cloud/docs/docs/bundles/03-development.md

 * AWS S3 Logging Bucket
 * AWS S3 Application Assets Bucket

 Smaller scopes mean simpler use cases.
-This makes it easier for user to configure and manage, as well as simpler IAM policies that follow least privileges for their specific use case.
+This makes it easier for the user to configure and manage, while having simpler IAM policies that follow least privileges for their specific use case.

 Massdriver bundles should do one thing and do it well.